OliverColeman/ahni/README.md

 ## ES-HyperNEAT

+NOTE: A lot of time was spent checking every aspect of the ES-HyperNEAT implementation however it was not possible to reproduce the experiments in Risi S. and Stanley K.O.
+(2012) *An Enhanced Hypercube-Based Encoding for Evolving the Placement, Density and Connectivity of Neurons*, Artificial Life, MIT Press, thus the implementation should be assumed to be be not working.
+Feel free to try it out and let me know how you go! :)

 AHNI supports the Evolvable Substrate HyperNEAT (ES-HyperNEAT) extension (See http://eplex.cs.ucf.edu/ESHyperNEAT/).

 Currently only transcription to a Bain NeuralNetwork is supported, via the `com.ojcoleman.ahni.hyperneat.ESHyperNEATTranscriberBain` class.
 Currently 2D substrates and pseudo-3D substrates are supported.
 See the second properties file mentioned below for a description of pseudo-3D.
 Real 3D substrates will likely be coming soon (or let me know if you want to implement this :wink:).